adugasamuel/Retail-Performance-and-Foot-Traffic-Analysis-Dashboard-using-Power-BI-/README.md

 • Evaluate low-performing store types or regions for potential rebranding, support, or restructuring.
 • Introduce loyalty programs tailored for high-engagement age groups and regions.

+The recommendations aim to improve business performance by aligning inventory and staffing with peak customer behaviors, enhancing customer engagement strategies, and addressing employee dissatisfaction that may affect service quality.

 ## Thank you!